nakul3112/Lucas-Kanade-Object-Tracker/README.md

 A schematic overview of the Lucas-Kanade algorithm is shown above.
 The image I is warped with the current estimate of the warp in Step 1 and the result is subtracted from the template in Step 2 to yield the error image.
 The gradient of I is warped in Step 3, the Jacobian is computed in Step 4, and the two combined in Step 5 to give the steepest descent images.
 In Step 6, the Hessian matrix is computed from the steepest descent images.
 In Step7, the steepest descent parameter updates are computed by calculating dot product between the error image and the steepest descent images.
-In Step 8, the Hessian is inverted and multiplied by the steepest descent parameter updates to get the final parameter updates p which are then added to the parameters p in Step 9.
+In Step 8, the Hessian is inverted and multiplied by the steepest descent parameter updates to get the final parameter updates (delta)p which are then added to the parameters p in Step 9.

 ### Algorithm steps: